vesoft-inc/nebula-docs/docs-2.0/nebula-studio/quick-start/st-ug-plan-schema.md

 - Edge types and their properties.

-In this article, you can install the sample data set [basketballplayer](https://docs-cdn.nebula-graph.com.cn/dataset/dataset.zip)and it is used to introducing how to design a schema.
+In this article, you can install the sample data set [basketballplayer](https://docs-cdn.nebula-graph.com.cn/dataset/dataset.zip) and use it to explore a pre-designed schema.

 This table gives all the essential elements of the schema.